SimonVS97/pokedex-js-app/README.md

 # Pokedex App

 ## Description
-Simple pokedex app that displays information about different pokemon.
+Simple pokedex app that pulls data from the pokeApi and displays information about different pokemon.

 ## Screenshots